Ethan-denboer/workshop_input/2_introduction_xml.md

 An element can contain other elements, such as in the example above.
 The element *book* contains the elements *author*, *title*, *genre*, *price*, *publish_date*, and *description*

+Elements can also be empty, having tags but no content.

 ````{admonition} Exercise
 :class: attention
 Looking at the example XML, what elements does the element *author* contain?